Bucks vs. Heat: Betting Trends, Record ATS, Home/Road Splits

 Bucks Betting Records & Stats

-- In 55 of 82 games this season, Milwaukee and its opponents have gone over 218.5 points.
+- Milwaukee and its opponents have combined to score more than 220.5 points in 50 of 82 games this season.

-- Milwaukee's outings this year have an average total of 230.2, 11.7 more points than this game's over/under.
+- Milwaukee's contests this year have an average point total of 230.2, 9.7 more points than this matchup's over/under.

 - Milwaukee has entered the game as favorites 66 times this season and won 54, or 81.8%, of those games.